Home » Substitutes » Best Substitute For White Wine Vinegar

 4. Apple Cider Vinegar

 Apple cider vinegar is another excellent sub for white wine vinegar in dishes.
 It is created from apples instead of wine so that the flavor will vary.
-Producers of apple cider vinegar will use a 2-step process that involves combining smushed apples with yeast to ferment them.
-Then, bacteria are added to create the acetic acid.

 Pros

-When using apple cider vinegar, you’ll be able to add a similar acidic taste to dishes.
-The color of apple cider vinegar is lighter than other options like red wine vinegar, so it should not change the color of lighter dishes much, if at all.
-You can use apple cider vinegar in dishes like marinades, stews, and pickling vegetables.
+The color of apple cider vinegar is lighter than other options, like red wine vinegar.
+It should not change the color of lighter dishes much, if at all.

 Cons